jhilikb/NLCUNet/README.md

-# NLCSine
+# NLCUNET
 We provide a simple GAN based baseline with nonlinear block

-A network trained with Robocar Images have been uploaded at https://drive.google.com/drive/folders/1CVAAVqmfXwqlTfQyALyVCwezwl19hjHc?usp=sharing
+A network trained with Cityscapes Images have been uploaded at https://drive.google.com/drive/folders/1CVAAVqmfXwqlTfQyALyVCwezwl19hjHc?usp=sharing

 The files should be downloaded in the parent git folder under checkpoints/n2d

-To test robocar images (https://www.cityscapes-dataset.com/file-handling/?packageID=31) from (https://www.cityscapes-dataset.com/downloads/) you need to download the images in the dataset/test1 folder.
+To test Cityscapes images (https://www.cityscapes-dataset.com/file-handling/?packageID=31) from (https://www.cityscapes-dataset.com/downloads/) you need to download the images in the dataset/test1 folder.

 To run the code: